Ravendratiwaricloudproject/Azure-Cloud-From-Basics-To-Advanced/Day 0 - Complete course details/README.md

 We will learn Azure Entra ID concepts like users, groups, RBAC, and authentication.

-Day-20: Basic concept Azure Storage(Data)
+Day-20: Basic concept of Azure Storage(Data)

 We will learn Azure storage account in very detail.